veeral-patel/true-positive/README.md

-# CONTRIBUTING
+# True Positive

 ## Architecture

 True Positive has three components:

 - A Postgres database, which stores our data
-- A GraphQL API, built with Ruby on Rails, which you can use to create/update/delete cases/tasks/indicators/other objects
+- A GraphQL API, built with Ruby on Rails
-- A React frontend, which uses the GraphQL API
+- A React frontend which uses the GraphQL API.
+Also built with TypeScript, Apollo, Reach Router, MobX

+Additionally, you will find:
+- a landing page (built with Gatsby.js) under `landing`
+- a documentation site (built with Docusaurus) under `docs`

+## Getting Started

-## API
+### API

 > You will need to install Ruby, Rails, and Bundler for this.